Runthescript/tor-composer/README.md

 Using docker to protect your identity is already a great choice.
 The isolation that this provides your host machine is ideal for hosting hidden-services.
 You can remain safe so long as you follow this practical advice.

-> [!CAUTION]
+> [!CAUTION] Port Security
 > Please be advised this project does not require port forwarding.**If the machine you are running docker on can reach _http and https websites_, nothing is needed to be done.** To maintain isolation and network security please adhere to the following best practices below:
 >
 > - **DO _NOT_ forward any ports on your network!** This is not necessary to host onion services.
 >
 > - **DO _NOT_ open ports in the docker-compose file.** This is not recommended and could cause docker to no longer isolate the containers from the host.

-## Meta Data
+> [!IMPORTANT] Meta Data

-Some may be concerned with leaving traceable data available in the browser for users to examine.
+> Some may be concerned with leaving traceable data available in the browser for users to examine.
 This could lead to someone discovering idenitifiable information about you.
 You should remove all meta data from images before hosting them on your onion site.

 # Setup Instructions